zouyee/netns/README.md

-# netns - network namespaces in go #
+# netns - network namespaces in zig #

 The netns package provides an ultra-simple interface for handling network namespaces in zig.
 Changing namespaces requires elevated